dfinity/dre/release-controller/README.md

 The project is split into two parts - commit annotator and reconciler.

+If you want fix a bug, or add a feature, please consider writing a test.

 ### commit annotator

 This simple service checks out each commit on `master` and `rc-*` branches of IC repo and runs [target-determinator](https://github.com/bazel-contrib/target-determinator) to identify whether GuestOS build changed as a result of changes in that commit.
 This information is then pushed to git notes and later used by reconciler.